 Our largest spreadsheet of specs will show not only the 17 projectors but each of their sibling's specs.

 Ultra-short throw projectors, so far, are different than others, in that they typically have very small families.
 On occasion, it may be only a family of one.
 Or as in some cases, a manufacturer may have just one UST (ultra-short throw projector), and another similar one with interactivity added, for a series of two.

 As a result, these fifteen projectors covered in this year’s Classroom Projectors Report represent more than 65 different models!

-Often, schools can find the projector with the right feature set, and then choose the preferred resolution or level of networking.
+Often, schools will find the projector with the right feature set needed, and then choose the model with the preferred resolution, level of networking, brightness, etc.

 It may well be that a school or system will buy several models in the same series.
 For example, some XGAs replacing older 4:3, some WXGAs, and perhaps a few WUXGA where higher resolution is needed, or perhaps a different WXGA with one or two differences, but in the same series.

 Note that almost any projector these days with MHL support or wireless capabilities to work with tablets and phones has at least minimal interactivity.
 So, when I talk about serious interactivity, I’m talking pens, maybe finger-touch controls and more, not just control from apps.